 To protect at-risk employees from exposure to bloodborne pathogens the Occupational Safety and Health Administration (OSHA) developed its Bloodborne Pathogens standard (29 CFR 1910.1030).

 If you are looking to take a bloodborne pathogens training course, we offer comprehensive courses based on OSHA's Bloodborne Pathogens standard.

 Bloodborne pathogens training teaches employees how to reduce exposure through:

 Workers should also be trained on the details of their facility's Exposure Control Plan.
 OSHA's Bloodborne Pathogen Standard requires employers to create these control plans as a first step towards preventing infection.

 The plan should spell out how a facility will address the requirements of the OSHA regulation itself, and also provide a determination of each employee's potential risk of exposure to bloodborne pathogens.
 If employees work in a facility where exposure to blood or blood-related products is possible, the Exposure Control Plan will also cover how workers can obtain Hepatitis B vaccinations through their employer’s vaccination program.

-During bloodborne pathogens training, instructors should provide an overview of all labels and signs used in the workplace to communicate hazards, including labels affixed to affixed to containers of regulated waste; containers of contaminated reusable sharps; refrigerators and freezers containing blood or OPIM; contaminated equipment that is being shipped or serviced; and bags or containers of contaminated laundry.
+During bloodborne pathogens training, instructors should provide an overview of all labels and signs used in the workplace to communicate hazards, including labels affixed to containers of regulated waste; containers of contaminated reusable sharps; refrigerators and freezers containing blood or OPIM; contaminated equipment that is being shipped or serviced; and bags or containers of contaminated laundry.